Yale-BIM/f21-assignments/assignment-2/README.md

 ### Questions / Tasks
-- **II-1.** Make a video of rqt_image_view that shows the content of the /virtual_camera/image_raw topic as the left-seq1.bag rosbag plays.
+- **II-1.** Make a video of rqt_image_view that shows the content of the /virtual_camera/image_raw topic as the left-seq1.bag rosbag plays for at least 3 seconds.
 Turn this video into an animated gif, e.g., with ffmpeg and imagemagick as indicated in [this code snipped](https://gitlab.com/snippets/1743818), and include it in a `docs` directory within the shutter_track_target package.
 Name the gif "input.gif" and commit it to your repository.